Programmes

 • Do I need to take the required courses for a programme sequentially?

 Generally, you will not need to.
-However, there are some courses that do require you to have completed other courses before you can sign up, e.g., CS102, ID101, and the Biblical language courses.
+However, there are some courses that do require you to complete other courses before you can sign up, e.g., CS102, IS101, and the Biblical language courses.
 Such requirements will be indicated in the pre-requisites of the course that you are interested in.

 • I am interested in the GDCS programme.
 The minimum qualifications listed a bachelor degree or a BGST Graduate Certificate.
 Do I need both or either one?

-If you have a basic degree, you can apply directly for the GDCS programme without the need for the Graduate Certificate.
+If you have a basic degree, you can apply directly for the GDCS programme.

 • When can I apply for my DipTS studies?
 How many courses can I do separately before I register for the DipTS Programme?